Enhanced Continual Learning of Vision-Language Models with Model Fusion: ConDU: Continual Decoupling-Unifying

 $ The rescaler is to preserve the average magnitude of elements in $\delta^i$ and $M^i\odot\delta^{1:t}$, defined as $\lambda^i = \frac{\text{sum}(\text{abs}(\delta^i))}{\text{sum}(\text{abs}(M^i\odot\delta^{1:t}))}$.

 The final productions of Unifying Model at session $t$ is a unified model and $t$ task triggers.
 Then we introduce how to use task triggers to decouple the unified model.

-\paragraph{Decoupling Unified Model.} The process of Decoupling Unified Model is illustrated in \ref{unifying_decoupling} b).
-This process is both needed in the beginning of a training session and the inference stage.
-If there are $t$ seen tasks, $t$ task triggers are applied to the unified delta model to obtain $t$ delta models $ \tilde{\delta}^{i} = \lambda^i \cdot M^i \odot \delta^{1:t}, $ which are then added to the pre-trained VLM $\theta^0$ to obtain $t$ task-specific models $ \tilde{\theta}^{i} = \theta^0 + \tilde{\delta}^{i}. $ At a training session, $\tilde{\delta}^{i}$ will attend the unifying instead of $\delta^i$.
-At inference stage, the output logits of all reconstructed task-specific model $f(\cdot,\tilde{\theta}^{i})$ will aggregated to predict the test samples.
+\paragraph{Decoupling Unified Model.} The process of Decoupling Unified Model is illustrated in \ref{unifying_decoupling}b.
+This process is needed in both the beginning of a training session and the inference stage.
+If there are $t$ seen tasks, $t$ task triggers are applied to the unified delta model to obtain $t$ delta models $ \tilde{\delta}^{i} = \lambda^i \cdot M^i \odot \delta^{1:t}, $ which are then added to the pre-trained VLM $\theta^0$ to obtain $t$ task experts $ \tilde{\theta}^{i} = \theta^0 + \tilde{\delta}^{i}. $ At a training session, $\tilde{\delta}^{i}$ will attend the unifying instead of $\delta^i$.
+At inference stage, the output logits of all reconstructed task expert $f(\cdot,\tilde{\theta}^{i})$ will aggregated to predict the test samples.
 We will introduce this Aggregating Predictions in the next section.